 - If you have an ADA disability, please see How to Request Testing Accommodations for the EPPP.

-- When the Board approves an applicant to sit for the EPPP, the approval is for BOTH PARTS of the EPPP, and is specific to the application submitted.
+- When the Board approves an applicant to sit for the EPPP, the approval is specific to the application submitted.
 It does not extend to any potential future applications or reapplications the individual might make to the Board.

 - Upon approval by the Board, staff enters a workflow for approved applicants (now EPPP candidates) in Certemy, ASPPB's online platform, for Part 1-Knowledge.

 - After providing authorization to ASPPB and assigning a workflow for Part 1, the Arizona Board is not involved in any aspect of the exam scheduling process.

 - Remember, per ASPPB's EPPP Candidate Handbook, registration fees are nonrefundable.
 If you need to reschedule your exam, your fees to ASPPB and Pearson Vue may not be refundable.
 Please see ASPPB's handbook for instructions regarding rescheduling of your exam.

 - If your one-year deadline is approaching and you don't feel confident about passing the exam for whatever reason, you may email the Board and request an extension of time to take the EPPP.
 Please see the FAQ regarding extensions for more information relative to extensions.